Alexandre Texier

-Alexandre Texier (born 13 September 1999) is a French professional ice hockey forward for the St. Louis Blues of the National Hockey League (NHL).
-Texier started his career with Brûleurs de Loups in the French Ligue Magnus, winning the Coupe de France in 2017 and earning the Jean-Pierre Graff Trophy as best young player in the French League.
+Alexandre Texier (/fr/; born 13 September 1999) is a French professional ice hockey player who is a forward for the Montreal Canadiens of the National Hockey League (NHL).
+Texier started his career with the Brûleurs de Loups in the French Ligue Magnus, winning the Coupe de France and earned the Jean-Pierre Graff Trophy as the league's best young player in 2017.

-He was selected by the Columbus Blue Jackets in the second round, 45th overall in the 2017 NHL Entry Draft, the first player drafted directly out of the French league.
-He then spent two seasons with Finnish Liiga side KalPa, with whom he won the Spengler Cup in 2018.
-He moved to North America and made his NHL debut in 2019.
-Internationally Texier has represented France at the junior and senior level.
+He was selected by the Columbus Blue Jackets in the second round, 45th overall, of the 2017 NHL entry draft, the first player drafted directly out of the French league.
+After spending two seasons with KalPa of the Finnish Liiga, with whom he won the Spengler Cup in 2018, Texier moved to North America and made his NHL debut with the Blue Jackets in April 2019.
+He has also previously played in the NHL for the St. Louis Blues.
+Internationally, Texier has represented France at the junior and senior levels.

 Playing career

+Europe

 Texier grew up playing for Brûleurs de Loups in Grenoble, France, the same club his father Fabrice played for from 1989 until 1992.
-A rookie in the Ligue Magnus in 2016–17, he was awarded the Jean-Pierre Graff Trophy as the best first-year player.

-The National Hockey League (NHL) Central Scouting, which ranks players eligible for the annual NHL Entry Draft, had Texier as the 16th-best European skater prior to the 2017 NHL Entry Draft.
-He was ultimately selected in the second round, 45th overall by the Columbus Blue Jackets, becoming the first player drafted directly out of France.
-After the draft Texier, who was also selected 17th in the CHL Import Draft by the Baie-Comeau Drakkar of the Quebec Major Junior Hockey League (QMJHL), moved to KalPa of the Finnish Liiga for the 2017–18 season.
-The team's youngest player, he scored 13 goals and 22 points in 53 games.
-On 23 May 2018, after the conclusion of the season, Texier was signed to a three-year, entry-level contract by the Blue Jackets, who then let him spend a second season in Finland.
+A rookie in the French Ligue Magnus in 2016–17, he was awarded the Jean-Pierre Graff Trophy as the best first-year player.
+Ranked as the 16th-best European skater prior to the 2017 NHL entry draft by the National Hockey League (NHL) Central Scouting Bureau, he was ultimately selected in the second round (45th overall) by the Columbus Blue Jackets, becoming the first player drafted directly out of France.
+Thereafter, Texier, who was also selected in the CHL Import Draft by the Baie-Comeau Drakkar of the Quebec Major Junior Hockey League (QMJHL), moved to KalPa of the Finnish Liiga for the 2017–18 season.
+Slotting into the lineup as the team's youngest player, he produced 13 goals and 22 points in 53 games.
+On 22 May 2018, Texier was signed to a three-year, entry-level contract by the Blue Jackets, who then allowed him to spend an additional season abroad in Finland.